cloudurable/kube-zookeeper-statefulsets/ARTICLE3.md

  Kustomize is a template-free way to customize Kubernetes object files by using overlays and [directives](https://kubectl.docs.kubernetes.io/pages/reference/kustomize.html) called transformers, meta sources, and generators.
- Kustomize is simpler to use than a full blown template engine like Helm and allows you to have mulitple deployment environments from the same base manifest files.
+ Kustomize is simpler to use than a full-blown template engine like Helm and allows you to have multiple deployment environments from the same base manifest files.

 #### Bases and overlays for this tutorial